-The three men had arrived at the Louvre the previous afternoon on Sunday and hid out in a small storage area near the Salon Carre, which was one of the galleries in the museum.
+The three men had arrived at the Louvre the previous afternoon on a Sunday and hid out in a small storage area near the Salon Carre, one of the museum galleries.
 When Monday morning came around, the men put on white clothes used by workmen.
-They went into the Salon Carre gallery and removed a painting from its frame–the Mona Lisa.
+They went into the Salon Carre gallery and removed a painting from its frame—the Mona Lisa.
 Perugia put it under his coat, and the men escaped out a back stairwell and exited the building.
 A plumber passing by even unlocked the backdoor for Perugia, who discovered that the door was locked.

 A full 26 hours would pass before anyone would even realize the painting had been stolen.
 Security during those times at the museum was very light.
 About 200 guards were tasked with securing an area with a collection of approximately 225,000 pieces.
 There were also many rooms to guard—over 400.